 - 1. The value of investments in reducing wildfire hazard, which includes the community forest's own funds in the reporting period. - 2.
-The value of investments in reducing wildfire hazard, which includes the community forest's own funds to date. - 3.
-The amount of funds from outside sources, cash and in-kind, to reduce wildfire hazard in the reporting period. - 4.
-The amount of funds from outside sources, cash and in-kind, to reduce wildfire hazard to date. - 5.
-The number of in-kind and volunteer hours contributed by board, staff and contractors for wildfire risk reduction activities - 6.
-The number of hectares treated in the reporting period. - 7.
-The number of hectares treated to date. - 8.
+The amount of funds from outside sources to reduce wildfire hazard in the reporting period. - 3.
+The number of in-kind and volunteer hours contributed by board, staff and contractors for wildfire risk reduction activities - 4.
+The number of hectares treated in the reporting period. - 5.
 If you have collaborated with your local or Indigenous government on wildfire planning and preparedness (for example through funding from BCCFA, FESBC, FINESS, SWPI or CRI Program)